-Sardinia (Sardegna, in Italian) is Italy’s second largest island after Sicily.
-With a rocky coastline interrupted by sublime beaches lapped by Mediterranean waters all shades of turquoise, cobalt and cerulean, it’s a vacanza da sogno (dream vacation) for Italian mainlanders.
+Sardinia (Sardegna in Italian) is Italy’s second-largest island after Sicily.
+With a rocky coastline interrupted only by sublime beaches of turquoise, cobalt, and cerulean water, it’s a vacanza da sogno (dream vacation) for Italian mainlanders.
 Yet for the majority of non-European travelers, it’s still an undiscovered gem.

 Explore Cagliari’s Castello Neighborhood

-Sardinia’s capital and most populous city has been inhabited for at least 5,000 years.
+You'll more than likely have to start your trip in Cagliari, Sardinia’s capital and most populous city that has over 5,000 years of history.
 Within the walls of its imposing hilltop citadel are narrow, winding medieval streets; a comprehensive archaeological museum; defensive towers (some of which can be climbed for knockout views of the coast); and the ornate 13th-century Saint Mariàs Cathedral.
 Roman and Carthaginian ruins are a short walk outside the old city walls.
 Add in a few pit stops in the area’s cozy bars, restaurants, and shops and you’ve got a nice way to spend an afternoon and evening.

 Get Posh on the Costa Smeralda

 Sardinia’s “Emerald Coast” rivals the French Riviera as an undisputed playground for Europe’s rich and famous, with a large number of Russian oligarchs and their mega-yachts thrown in for good measure.
-The summertime action centers around Porto Cervo, home to breathtakingly expensive waterfront villas; bronzed, beautiful women; all-night discos; and encamped paparazzi hoping to catch the latest peccadillo of some Italian politician or film star.
+The summertime action centers around Porto Cervo, home to breathtakingly expensive waterfront villas; bronzed, beautiful statues; all-night discos; and encamped paparazzi hoping to catch the latest peccadillo of some Italian politician or film star.
+If you want to vacation like a celebrity, this is the place to visit.

 Plumb the Mysteries of Nuragic Culture at Barumini